National Register Listings in Prairie County, Montana

 Today, Prairie County continues to rely on agriculture as its primary economic driver, with ranching and farming playing a significant role in the local community.
 The county's rich history and scenic landscapes also make it an attractive destination for tourists and outdoor enthusiasts, who can explore the remnants of the past while enjoying the natural beauty of the region.

-This timeline provides a condensed summary of the historical journey of Prairie County, Montana.
+This timeline provides a concise overview of the key events in the history of Prairie County, Montana.